Software solutions for two computationally intensive problemsreconstruction of dynamic MR and handling of alpha-stable distributions

 1. Federico Jesús Simmross Wattenberg Director

-2. Carlos Alberola López Codirector
+2. Carlos Alberola López Co-director

-Universidad de defensa: Universidad de Valladolid
+Defence university: Universidad de Valladolid

-Fecha de defensa: 07 de julio de 2017
+Fecha de defensa: 07 July 2017

-1. Manuel Desco Menéndez Presidente/a
+1. Manuel Desco Menéndez Chair

-2. Santiago Aja Fernández Secretario
+2. Santiago Aja Fernández Secretary

-3. J. A. Hernández Tamames Vocal
+3. J. A. Hernández Tamames Committee member

 The availability of ever higher computational power over the last years has changed the way in which multiple scientific and technical problems can be addressed.
 In this Thesis two computationally intensive problems of interest are faced, namely, the reconstruction of dynamic magnetic resonance (MR) images from highly undersampled data and the numerical computations involved in handling alpha-stable distributions for statistical modeling.
 About the former problem, MR imaging (MRI) is nowadays the diagnostic imaging technique of first choice for numerous diseases.
 Its main benefits are its outstanding versatility and soft-tissues contrast.
 However, it is often limited by the long examination times needed to acquire all the data required to reconstruct the desired images.
 One way to reduce this time is to reduce the amount of data used for reconstruction, shortening the examination time consequently.
 However, artifacts arise in the reconstructions as the number of samples is reduced.
 In order to eliminate these artifacts, some knowledge or models can be introduced about the structure of the images of interest during reconstruction.
 One of the main objectives of this Thesis is to provide a better model for the images under reconstruction than those currently available.
 In particular the reconstruction of cine cardiac MR images is faced.
 In this modality the motion of the heart along the cardiac cycle is studied.
 A model that takes into account not only the structure of the images but also the specific motion of the heart is presented.
 The model is introduced in a MRI reconstruction scheme adapted for different applications such as breath-hold and free-breathing acquisitions.
 Results using both simulations and in-vivo measurements from healthy volunteers and patients are presented.
 About the latter problem, alpha-stable distributions are a rich class of probability distribution functions of significance in many scientific fields.
 However, the lack of closed formulae for their density and distribution functions is a major drawback to use them in practice.
 Numerical methods have to be used to evaluate them, what involves a high computational demand and hinders, for example, the estimation of their parameters from a data sample.
 In this Thesis some tools needed for the use of these distributions as a useful statistical model are provided; specifically, we have developed methods for fast and accurate numerical computation of densities and distribution functions as well as for the estimation of alpha-stable parameters.
 These methods exploit the parallel computing capabilities of modern multi-core systems.
 The code generated during the development of this Thesis and the additional supplementary material that can be found in the electronic version of the publications included in this Thesis are avaliable with the electronic version of this Thesis and at the website of the author at http:www.lpi.tel.uva.es/~jroyval.